-- Competence Tracker -to help track progress on-programme. - Observation Guidance detailed guidance to help the Apprentice prepare for the observation including the grading descriptors that must be met and an Observation Planning form which must be completed and submitted at Gateway. - Structured Interview Guidance detailed guidance to help the Apprentice prepare for the interview including the grading descriptors that must be met and an evidence log (listed above) that must be submitted with the portfolio of evidence. - Glossary of Terms to support preparation for the Knowledge Test.
+- Competence Tracker -to help track progress on-programme. - Observation Guidance detailed guidance to help you prepare for the observation including the grading descriptors that must be met and an Observation Planning form which must be completed and submitted at Gateway. - Structured Interview Guidance detailed guidance to help you prepare for your interview including the grading descriptors that must be met and an evidence log (listed above) that must be submitted with the portfolio of evidence. - Glossary of Terms to support preparation for the Knowledge Test.